 Sarah’s presentation was easily understandable and entertaining.
 In the discussion she gained new ideas and insights.
 At the coffee break she is approached by other people who want to learn more about her project.
 Simon is a PhD student at the symposium and listened to the presentation with interest.
 He wants to know how Sarah prepared her successful speech.

 25.04.
-Deine Bewerbung: Souverän vom Anschreiben bis zum Vorstellungsgespräch
+Online: Deine Bewerbung: Souverän vom Anschreiben bis zum Vorstellungsgespräch